Design and Technology (DT)

 Why DT Is Important

 Design and Technology gives children the opportunity to develop skill, knowledge and understanding of designing and making functional products.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 Ultimately, children learn how to take risks, become resourceful, innovative, enterprising and capable citizens, whilst utilising a range of communicative skills to express and present their designs.
+At Greenlands, we use the Kapow Scheme for Design and Technology.

 National Curriculum Purpose of Study